-Post-backup - Commands to be executed before after a backup job is run.
+Post-backup - Commands to be executed after a backup job is run.

-Post-restore - Commands to be executed before after a backup restore job is run.
+Post-restore - Commands to be executed after a restore job is run.

 Common – Can be used for two or more of Pre-backup, Post-backup, or Post-restore.
 Will be displayed under all categories.

 Labels to be used to identify the pod(s) where the command(s) will be executed.
 If multiple labels are specified, they all must match the pod’s labels.
 The command(s) will be executed on all matching pods.

 If the container name is not supplied, the first container in the pod will be used.